jank-lang/jank/book/src/getting-started/03-hello-leiningen.md

 $ lein test
 ```

-If tests exist in directories other than `test/`, use `:test` profile to point leiningen
+If tests exist in directories other than `test/`, use `:test` profile to point
-to them.
+Leiningen to them.

 ```clojure
 (defproject hello_lein "0.1-SNAPSHOT"